liuluheng/Learning/UNP_v1/2_The_Transport_Layer/note.md

 2.5 SCTP
 --------
 The word **association** is used in SCTP instead of **connection** to avoid the connotation that a connection invovles communication between only two IP addresses.
-An association refers to a communication between two systems, which involve more than two addresssssssssssssssses due to multihoming.
+An association refers to a communication between two systems, which involve more than two address due to multihoming.

 2.6 TCP Connection Establishment and Termination
 ------------------------------------------------